 - A maximum jail sentence of between 2 and 10 years

-As you can see, the punishments for family violence crimes vary widely and can affect you in numerous ways.
-Fines can cause you noticeable financial harm, especially if you are facing a felony charge.
+As you can see, the punishments for family violence crimes vary widely and can affect you in many ways.
+Fines can cause you noticeable financial harm, especially if you face a felony charge.

-A prison sentence can take you away from your job, your education, your friends, and your family for an extended period of time—and you may not be able to get all of those things back when you get out.
+A prison sentence can take you away from your job, education, friends, and family for an extended period.
+You may not be able to get all of those things back when you get out.

-Having a conviction on your record can affect you on both a professional and a personal level.
+Having a conviction on your record can affect you professionally and personally.
 Employers may be reluctant to hire someone with a family violence conviction, and you may no longer have the right to own a gun or vote.
-That is in addition to the psychological effect of knowing that you have been convicted of such a serious crime.
+This is in addition to the psychological effect of knowing that you have been convicted of such a serious crime.

-Why hire a lawyer to investigate when the police have already done so?
+Why hire a domestic violence defense lawyer in Dallas to investigate when the police have already done so?
 Your lawyer will look for different kinds of evidence than the authorities.
-Specifically, they will comb through witness statements, surveillance footage, police reports, medical records, and more, all with the goals of:
+Specifically, they will comb through witness statements, surveillance footage, police reports, medical records, and more.
+They will do this with the goals of: